mautic/mautic-wordpress/README.md

 1. Go to *Plugins* / *Add New*.
 2. Search for **WP Mautic** in the search box.
 3. The "WP Mautic" plugin should appear.
 Click on Install.
-4. Go to *Settings* / WP Mautic and fill in the Base URL of your Mautic instance.

 ### Via ZIP package